puppeteer/puppeteer/README.md

     ```

 1. Slow it down - the `slowMo` option slows down Puppeteer operations by the
    specified amount of milliseconds.
-Another way to help see what's going on:
+It's another way to help see what's going on.

     ```js
     const browser = await puppeteer.launch({
+      headless: false,
       slowMo: 250 // slow down by 250ms
     });
     ```